Premier League predictions: Who will be champions?

 I'd certainly expect Liverpool to do more business before the transfer window shuts but the reason I think they'll be better and back in the top four this time is because they have got brilliant options in the forward positions.
 Having Luis Diaz fit again is like having a new player.
 Defensively, they do need to become more solid but I am expecting them to come out of the blocks fast.

-Shay Given: I think Liverpool are going to make a serious comeback this season.
+Shay Given: Liverpool are going to make a serious comeback this season.
 They have freshened it up in midfield of course, but I just think they will be stronger everywhere and hungry to get back to competing at the top of the table.

 Danny Murphy and Shay Given join Mark Chapman for MOTD2 this Sunday at 22:30 BST on BBC One and the BBC Sport website for highlights of Brentford v Tottenham and Chelsea v Liverpool.